Doma1204/HKUST-Robotics-Team-Software-Tutorial-2017/Tutorial 1 - GPIO/Tutorial 1 - GPIO.md

 	 if(ticks % 50 == 5)
 	 {
 	    //e.g. button checking
-	    //reading input usually need to be updated more frequently }
+	    //input reading usually need to be updated more frequently }

 	 if(ticks % 100 == 11)